Black dog (folklore): Black Dog of Tring

 In the parish of Tring, Hertfordshire, a chimney sweep named Thomas Colley was executed by hanging in 1751 for the drowning murder of Ruth Osborne whom he accused of being a witch.
-Colley's spirit now haunts the site of the gibbet in the form of a black dog, and the clanking of his chains can also be heard.Gerish 1911 p.
-11. In one tale a pair of men who encountered the dog saw a burst of flame before it appeared in front of them, big as a Newfoundland with the usual burning eyes and long sharp teeth.
-After a few minutes it disappeared, either vanishing like a shadow or sinking into the earth.Hartland 1906, p.
-237.
+Colley's spirit now haunts the site of the gibbet in the form of a black dog, and the clanking of his chains can also be heard.
+In one tale a pair of men who encountered the dog saw a burst of flame before it appeared in front of them, big as a Newfoundland with the usual burning eyes and long sharp teeth.
+After a few minutes it disappeared, either vanishing like a shadow or sinking into the earth.

 Black Shuck

 In Norfolk, Suffolk, Lincolnshire and the northern parts of Essex, a black dog known as Black Shuck (also Old Shuck or Shock) is regarded as malevolent, with stories ranging from terrifying people (or killing them outright) to being a portent of death to themselves or a person close to the victim.
-There are tales that in 1577 it attacked the church in the market town of Bungay, killing two people and appearing on the same day at the church in the nearby village of Blythburgh, taking the lives of another three and leaving claw marks which remain today.Rickard & Michell 2000, p.
-287. In the parish of Overstrand is a lane known as Shuck's Lane from its frequent appearances there.
+There are tales that in 1577 it attacked the church in the market town of Bungay, killing two people and appearing on the same day at the church in the nearby village of Blythburgh, taking the lives of another three and leaving claw marks which remain today.
+In the parish of Overstrand is a lane known as Shuck's Lane from its frequent appearances there.
 According to urban legends, if the spot where it was just seen is examined then one may find scorch marks and the smell of brimstone.
 There are also less common tales of a similar dog said to accompany people on their way home in the role of protector rather than an omen of misfortune.
 Among other possible meanings, the name Shuck is derived from a provincial word meaning shaggy.